tytydraco/yessleep/out/I_met_an_isolated_tribe_in_the_Amazon_forest_They_let_me_into_their_most_sacred_ritual.md

 For personal reasons, the guide decided to spend a few months among them to investigate the source of their unusual health, that's when he wrote the article.

 He told me all this between his coughing fits that had been getting worse since we left Manaus.
-I figured he was searching for a health himself, though from the sound of that cough, it seemed hopeless.
+I figured he was searching for health himself, though from the sound of that cough, it seemed hopeless.

 “And you?
 Any problems?” he asked with a joking tone.
 “Maybe it’s time to get healthy.”